Skip to main content

 Note: Please note that all streams share the same publish secret.

-Limitations of the SRS Stack
+Limitations of the Oryx

-Nevertheless, the SRS Stack has a few limitations.
+Nevertheless, the Oryx has a few limitations.

 As of now, it only supports authentication for publishing streams using a global secret applicable to all streams.
 It does not provide individual secrets for each stream in an effort to maintain simplicity.

-Finally, the SRS Stack does not have authentication support for playing streams at the moment, making the stream view public and accessible to anyone.
+Finally, the Oryx does not have authentication support for playing streams at the moment, making the stream view public and accessible to anyone.
 If you would like to limit the playback of the stream, please let us know.
 This feature is included in the milestone, but there is no specific timeline for its implementation.

 Conclusion